 As discussed in greater detail above under "-Risks Related to Our Financial Results and Need for Additional Financing," our agreement with AstraZeneca provides for AstraZeneca to conduct additional safety and product characterization studies of TC-1734 before deciding whether to proceed with further development of TC-1734.
 In particular, our agreement with AstraZeneca provides that AstraZeneca will assess the safety of TC-1734 in both extensive metabolizers and poor metabolizers, as well as in combination with another drug that may block TC-1734's primary metabolic pathway.
 We expect AstraZeneca to conduct a clinical trial to characterize the cardiovascular effects of TC-1734 at doses of up to 200mg in both extensive metabolizers and poor metabolizers.
 The highest dose at which we have assessed the safety of TC-1734 in persons over the age of 65 is 150mg, in the first Phase II clinical trial in AAMI that we conducted.
 In that trial, three out of eight subjects treated with 150mg of TC-1734 while fasting experienced side effects such as headache, lightheadedness, dizziness and vomiting and dropped out of the trial.
-However, in a Phase I clinical trial to characterize the cardiovascular effects of TC-1734 when administered in combination with paroxetine, a known inhibitor of a key enzyme involved in TC-1734's primary metabolic pathway.
+However, in a Phase I clinical trial of TC-1734 that we conducted, TC-1734 was well tolerated at a dose of up to 320mg in young adults.
+We also expect AstraZeneca to conduct a small clinical trial to characterize the cardiovascular effects of TC-1734 when administered in combination with paroxetine, a known inhibitor of a key enzyme involved in TC-1734's primary metabolic pathway.

 If the safety studies conducted by AstraZeneca demonstrate that TC-1734 is not safe in poor metabolizers or is not safe when the primary metabolic pathway for TC-1734 is blocked, AstraZeneca could decide not to conduct a Phase II clinical trial of TC-1734 and terminate its agreement with us.
 If AstraZeneca terminates our agreement, it would delay our development of TC-1734.
 In addition, poor results from these studies would make it more likely that we would not receive the regulatory approvals required to market and sell TC-1734.
-Even if we were to receive the regulatory approvals, the regulatory authorities could limit the patient population for which TC-1734 is approved to those who are extensive or intermediate metabolizers through TC-1734's primary metabolic pathway.
+Even if we were to receive the required regulatory approvals, the regulatory authorities could limit the patient population for which TC-1734 is approved to those who are extensive or intermediate metabolizers through TC-1734's primary metabolic pathway.
 If regulatory authorities limit the patient population for which TC-1734 is approved in this manner, it would have an adverse effect on TC-1734's commercial potential.